lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 She noticed how Applejack glanced at her again.

-"Quit it with proselytizing," Prince Blueblood growled, "You really want to excuse that? [i]That[/i]?
+"Quit it with proselytizing," Prince Blueblood growled, "You really want try to excuse that? [i]That[/i]?
 Where is your [i]honor[/i]?"

 It was all a mistake.
-You can't be diplomatic with those who is treating you like dirt.
+You can't be 'diplomatic' with those who treat you like prey.
 It will only make things worse, she knew it, and yet made this juvenile mistake...

 "W-we need to return and reassess the situation," Cadance mumbled, taking a look at the castle.
 Maybe they achieved what she wanted and served as a distraction, after all.
 She beckoned Captain Gleaming Shield to follow, and turned.
 He did so begrudgingly, silent dissatisfaction was all over his muzzle.